houkanshan/arduino-bt-hid-proxy/Readme.md

 <sup>(Image idea from pihidproxy)</sup>
 </p>

-> If you are looking for turning a wired keyboard into a wireless keyboard.
+> NOTE: If you are looking for a project that turns a wired keyboard into a wireless keyboard.
 This is not the right project.
 This project does the reverse.

 It can be useful in two scenarios: